ANUPARNAGANGULY2000/FlexNoC_AF/dsl/README.md

     conan build ..
     ```

-This final build step invokes cmake to build the project and run any tests in the `dsl/test` directory.
+This final build step invokes cmake to build the project and runs any tests in the `dsl/test` directory.

 **Note:** Java is required to run ANTLR4, which is included as a .jar file.

+For more information on antlr4, please see [their documentation](https://www.antlr.org/).